 Integrity at Work

-Integrity is inextricably linked to trust and trust is the foundation that undergirds the activities of a functional, well adjusted team.
+Integrity is inextricably linked with trust and trust an important foundation that undergirds the activities of a functional, well adjusted team.
 When trust is lost, employees and members become suspicious and paranoid about each other.
 When trust is present, employees are open, participative and willing to try new things and risk making a mistake.

 Studies by the Centre for Creative Leadership have shown that most employees will claim to be operating at high levels of integrity if asked.
 Unfortunately, their claims were found to be untrue when the interviewers dug beneath the surface.
 In fact, they found that many of us deviate from our personal core values when it is convenient.